 “Our office is very busy all day long and it can be overwhelming, but I have an excellent team of hardworking prosecutors and assistants who are always giving their best to help me and the office,” State’s Attorney Villarreal praised her colleagues.

 This year Dora A. Villarreal is running for reelection for State’s Attorney.
-Her campaign faced some challenges that could have resulted in removal of her name from the ballot.
+Her campaign faced some challenges early on that could have resulted in removal of her name from the ballot.

 “When my name was challenged both on the ballot and for holding office, I felt that it was a very targeted attack against me personally.
 These types of challenges would not have occurred if I were a male attorney or candidate,” Dora A. Villarreal explained what happened and her reasons for keeping her name the way it is.
 “I have practiced under my given name, “Villarreal,” since I became an attorney in 2008.
 One of the main reasons for using my maiden name to practice was to honor my father, who passed away in 2007 before I could be sworn in as an attorney.
 My father was my role model and a very smart man who worked hard and told me I could do anything I put my mind to.
 I miss him every day and hope he is looking down on me with pride.”